Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 * Hypothesis is **_not_** just a bug finder, it helps protect against _future_ bugs.
 Hypothesis disallows the existence of latent bugs which increases trust in the current implementation of whatever function is being tested.
 Hypothesis may also reveal weird design patterns.

-# Integrating Hypothesis into Sympy
+# Integrating Hypothesis into SymPy

-Sympy is an ideal library for property based testing so integration was painless.
+SymPy is an ideal library for property based testing so integration was painless.

-### What Has Changed in Sympy?
+### What Has Changed in SymPy?

-Hypothesis is now a required _testing_ dependency of sympy.
+Hypothesis is now a required _testing_ dependency of SymPy.
 Property based tests can be created in the _test_hypothesis.py_ file in respective tests directories (More on this [here](https://github.com/sympy/sympy/blob/master/doc/src/contributing/new-contributors-guide/writing-tests.md#hypothesis-testing)).
 An example testing file using hypothesis can be found in  [ntheory/tests](https://github.com/sympy/sympy/blob/master/sympy/ntheory/tests/test_hypothesis.py)
-### Utilizing Hypothesis in Sympy
+### Utilizing Hypothesis in SymPy

 Hypothesis was able to find various bugs and code design flaws.
 Below I will highlight two:
 * The resultant function returning [incorrect answers](https://github.com/sympy/sympy/issues/25406).
 While this bug ended up not needing to be resolved, it did  reveal the utility in having Hypothesis check [consistency between implementations](https://github.com/sympy/sympy/issues/25406#issuecomment-1652243538) of the same function.